-But it’s true.
-The more I dig to find what makes me happy as a person and as a woman, the more confident I am in every aspect of my life.
+It’s true.
+The more I dig to find what makes me happy as an individual, regardless of others’ expectations of me, the more confident I am in every aspect of my life.
 And confidence is beauty.

 I love what I can do with my body and how powerful and healthy I feel after lifting.
 I love knowing that when we return to Pennsylvania, I will still be strong enough to be Frontier Wife again.
 And I love the blisters and callouses that accumulate on my hands from lifting.
 Because when I’m away from the gym they remind me to be strong, always, and to hold my head high and love who I have become.